 Bad trouble and pain, and worse, disability all lie directly in your path.
 Just watch any person using a walker in the car park; it does not just happen to others.

 Having established your general level of fitness using the Kasch Pulse Recovery Test there's one simple thing you can do that will prevent all of the above.
 Simple.
 Easy.
 Profound.
 Relaxing.
 Put on a hat, apple in hand, take the profound and beautiful walking benefits at least five days a week.
 Escape the office at lunch time?

-And pretty please, don't just say, Oh, I'll just take HRT.
-Did you know you'll be incontinent?
+And pretty please, don't just say, Oh, I will just take HRT.
+Did you know you will likely be incontinent?
 Much higher likelihood of breast and uterine cancer and haemorrhagic stroke?
 Rather, walking benefits.